 -(500 word minimum) Statement: There are limited spots for this program–how will you help other graduate students in your department or at Mason benefit from the insights you gain from this experience?

-Applications can be found via our Google Form.
-Applications are due by Friday, May 1, 2020.
-An electronic letter of support from the dissertation or thesis project advisor is required, to be submitted via our Google Form.
+Applications can be found above.
+Applications are due by May 1, 2021.
+An electronic letter of support from the dissertation or thesis project advisor is required, to be submitted via a separate form.
 Note: This is in addition to the application form.
-Students will be notified of acceptance by late April.
+Students will be notified of acceptance by May 30.
 The program will be limited to a maximum of 18 students.

 Criteria for selection into program: Advanced PhD student (PhD candidates preferred) or MFA students nearing completion of their thesis projects, interest in an academic career, teaching experience as instructor of record or graduate teaching assistant (GTA), and alignment of student goals with program goals.
 Must be enrolled as a degree-seeking graduate student for the entire program.